Renewing your spirit one bite at a time

 sourdough brioche dough - brush egg mixture

-• Allow the dough to rest for 10 minutes in the pan before transferring it to a cooling rack.
+• Upon removing the sourdough brioche from the oven brush the crust with butter to make it softer.
+Allow the dough to rest for 10 minutes in the pan before transferring it to a cooling rack.
 Let it cool completely before slicing (1-2 hours).

 • Sourdough brioche is best enjoyed on the same day, but can last up to 3 days in an airtight container or bread bag on the counter.